bldl/emplace-spidermonkey/README.md

   ```

   **Moving on with the implementation:**
-  We have stored the `this` object and verified that is infact an instance of `MapObject`.
+  We have stored the `this` object and verified that is in fact an instance of `MapObject`.
 In the coming steps, the contents of this object will be manipulated.
 The next step tells us to store the contents of the `Map` as a `List`.

   __Specification Line:__